styx-emulator/styx-emulator/README.md

 is primarily a Rust library with bindings in multiple languages and extensions for multiple tools.

+Contributions of code, issues, documentation, and showcases are always welcome.
+Look for issues [tagged with trivial](https://github.com/styx-emulator/styx-emulator/issues?q=is%3Aissue%20state%3Aopen%20label%3AD-Trivial) or submit an issue for how you would like to use Styx.

+Do you use Styx to emulate an analyze a hard to reach target?
+Submit a [Pull Request](https://github.com/styx-emulator/styx-emulator/pulls) of part of or all of your Styx changes!
+PRs are encouraged for changes like but not limited to the following:

+- ISA additions or changes
+- New plugins
+- Additional peripherals
+- CPU Backend improvements
+- Example code for running a new processor
+- And so much more!

+Thank you for giving back to the open source ecosystem.

 Styx is under active development and does not currently follow Semantic Versioning.
 Beware of breaking changes!

 ## Project Links